MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/manage-saas-apps.md

 - [Find out what type of billing account you have](manage-billing-accounts.md#view-my-billing-accounts).
 - If you have a Microsoft Online Services Agreement (MOSA) billing account type, you must be a global or billing admin to do the tasks in this article.
 For more information, see [About admin roles in the Microsoft 365 admin center](../admin/add-users/about-admin-roles.md).
-- If you have a Microsoft Customer Agreement (MCA) billing account type, you must be a billing account owner or contributor, or a billing profile owner or contributor to do the tasks in this article.
+- If you have a Microsoft Customer Agreement (MCA) billing account type, you must be a billing account owner or contributor to do the tasks in this article.
 For more information about billing account and billing profile roles, see [Understand your Microsoft business billing account](manage-billing-accounts.md) and [Understand your Microsoft business billing profile](billing-and-payments/manage-billing-profiles.md).

 > [!NOTE]
 > If you're the person who signed up for the subscription, you're automatically a Global admin or Billing account owner.